-Having problem dealing with your overly active and energetic dogs?
+Having problem dealing with your overly hyperactive dogs?
 You are not alone!

 But how do we define "dog hyperactivity"?
 Many dogs that are regarded as hyperactive are in fact very normal.
 They may just have a lot of pent-up energy due to a lack of exercise; or they are by nature active and energetic due to their breed.

-True "hyperactivity" in dogs is a medical condition, but it is rather rare.
+True "hyperactivity" in dogs, like ADHD, is a medical condition, but it is rather rare.
 If you dog shows the following symptoms, then he may have true hyperactivity and it is time to bring him to a veterinarian:

 If your dog does not show the above symptoms but is just full of beans all the time, or if he is hard to train, try considering some of these factors: